 You can always walk-in to any local banks and ask to open a business current bank account, and they will link to a personal banker who is responsible for business banking.

-Remember to also ask for a merchant terminal facility if you’d like to also accept offline payment like credit and debit card.
+Remember to also ask for a merchant terminal facility if you’d like to also accept offline payments like credit and debit cards.
 Some newer terminal allows you to accept E-wallet payment like Grab Pay, Touch ‘N Go ewallet and Alipay as well.

 This process usually takes about an hour or two, depending on the traffic and efficiency of the bank that day.
-Remember to go before 4PM on weekday!
+Remember to go before 4PM on weekdays!

 Build a Website, Get Hosting, Domain Name and Email Addresses

 Now you have a legit and proper registration of your business, you are set!
 You can now kick start your online venture by getting a domain name for your business as well as email addresses!

 What is a domain name you may ask?
 Every website or internet business must have a domain name that people can recognize and remember.
 For example, jumixdesign.com, and that’s the domain name for Jumix!